lebrunthibault/lebrunthibault.github.io/content/post/backend development/article-review-ddd.md

 ### Asynchronous

 - **Messaging**: the reason we use messaging: system decoupling
-- The infrastructure layer should call the application layer after a message is received
+- The infrastructure layer should call the application layer after a message is received (NB: message -> command oriented)
 - it is a good practice to design Events as an idempotent operation (always the same result without side effects)